 Fee was one of four authors (including another woman) of a new Philippine Education series.
 The First Year Book had lessons about Ramon and Adela, not Jack and Jill.
 They learned about carabao, not cows.
 Stories included the American flag, but it was small and in black-and-white, not a full-page color spread.
-The women went to market for fish and mangoes, and they wore traditional clothing.
-In other words, the book made some sense to the children who read it.
-In Sugar Moon, this textbook reboot will be put in the hands of a Filipina heroine, Allegra.
+The women went to market for fish and mangoes, and they wore traditional Filipiniana clothing.
+In other words, the book had a chance of making sense to the children who read it.
+In Sugar Moon, this textbook reboot will be put in the hands of a Filipino heroine, Allegra.

-I also relied upon Fee’s memoir, A Woman’s Impressions of the Philippines, for help in creating my character Georgina Potter in Under the Sugar Sun.
+I used parts of Fee’s memoir, A Woman’s Impressions of the Philippines, for help in creating my character Georgina Potter in Under the Sugar Sun.
 I exercised artistic license, of course: Fee’s faithful description of the Christmas Eve pageant, for example, was turned into a courtship opportunity for my hero, Javier Altarejos.
-Though Fee would eventually return to the United States—not marry a handsome Filipino—I am happy to say that her spirit lives on.

 A deaf young lady made the remark to me once that it was a waste of time and money for a deaf person to go to Europe, as she could get so little benefit from the trip.
 I told her that as long as one could see there was a great deal one could absorb and enjoy.

-I knew right then that Annabelle Kent would be my model for a new character, Della Berget, in Hotel Oriente.
+I knew right then that Annabelle Kent would be my model for my aspiring journalist, Della Berget, in Hotel Oriente.
 At a time when American senators were making up stories rather than seeing for themselves, Kent was jumping a steamer to circle the globe and visit schools for the deaf in China and Japan.
 The book is one of the most joyful travel memoirs I have read.

 My final Gibson girl, Rebecca Parrish, was used to being a trendsetter.
 She was a doctor at a time when medicine was a possible career choice for a woman, but not a common one.
 One of her first skeptical patients in the Philippines asked, “Can a woman know enough to be a doctor?”
 Parrish had to prove herself a million times, by her own account, but she did.